 As part of establishing a culture of accountability and leadership, Sarah used behavioral profiling.
 She explains why it was integral to the process, she says, “we worked through the DISC profiling to focus in particular on communication within the whole team including coach and support staff.
 It was very helpful providing a common language and also for understanding everyone’s preferred behaviors.”

 Tying the whole process together she says, “everyone can exercise leadership, as long as they know themselves – their values, strengths and passion.
 What this means in the sport context is that everyone involved has to first be passionate about their role within the team, know their strengths – technical, tactical and interpersonally – and how their values align with those of the team – so they can live these every day.

 Given that Sarah asks athletes to align their passion, values and work ethic, we asked her about her own.
-This is what she said, “my passion is facilitating learning opportunities which enable people to grow and develop and realise their full potential.
+This is what she said, “My passion is facilitating learning opportunities which enable people to grow and develop and realize their full potential.
 I am particularly passionate about girls and women in sport, so I try and support girls and women’s teams wherever possible.”

 But it’s not just sport and athletes who benefit from Sarah’s energy, passion and ability to apply her knowledge and research, Sarah’s involved in the business and academic sectors as well.

 Solo and with fellow researchers, Sarah has made significant contributions to the body of knowledge surrounding women in leadership and most recently, women managing women and navigating those difficult professional relationships at work.